 Required reading lists will be posted from these required course textbooks.
-Required reading assignments will also be identified and posted on the BlackBoard course site as .pdf files or as links to be downloaded from the library and other online sources.
+Required reading assignments will also be identified and posted on the course website as .pdf files or as links to be downloaded from the library and other online sources.
 Some revisions of the reading requirements may take place during term, to match agreed classroom and course adjustments.